 If the payment you received from your personal injury settlement was intended solely to compensate you for the effects of your physical injuries, the proceeds should not be considered taxable, and you should not have to report them to the IRS.
 However, if you received any punitive damage payments or compensation for non-physical injuries unrelated to physical injuries, those settlement proceeds could be considered taxable, and you may need to include them when you file your tax return.

-Any taxable settlement payment you receive will be taxed according to your ordinary income tax rates, but larger payments or lump-sum settlements could very easily push you into a higher tax bracket.
+Any taxable settlement payment you receive will be taxed according to your ordinary income tax rates, but larger payments or lump-sum settlements could push you into a higher tax bracket.
 No matter what kind of settlement you consider or accept, it’s a good idea to consult with a knowledgeable attorney to make sure you understand the full tax implications of the agreement.

 Contact a Personal Injury Lawyer in Honolulu If You’ve Been Injured